Differentially Private Set Union: Experiments

 \subsubsection{Selecting $\alpha$: parameter to set threshold $\Gamma$}

-Figure \ref{fig:thresh_tune} shows the number of unigrams released by \textsc{Policy Laplace} and \textsc{Policy Gaussian} for various values of $\alpha$.
-We observe that the number of unigrams released increases sharply until $\alpha=4$, then remains nearly constant and then slowly decreases.
+Figure \ref{fig:thresh_tune} shows the number of unigrams released by \textsc{Policy Laplace}, \textsc{Policy Gaussian $\ell_1$}, and \textsc{Policy Gaussian $\ell_2$} for various values of $\alpha$.
+We observe that the number of unigrams released increases sharply until $\alpha=3$, then remains nearly constant and then slowly decreases.
+We observe that \textsc{Policy Gaussian $\ell_1$} peaks at $\alpha=5$ while \textsc{Policy Laplace} and \textsc{Policy Gaussian $\ell_2$} peaks at $\alpha=3$.
+Thus we use these respective parameters for all of our experiments.
 This choice of $\alpha$ only affects the policy algorithms since the weighted and count algorithms do not use a threshold.